nerfstudio-project/nerfstudio/docs/nerfology/methods/nerf2gs2nerf.md

 # From NeRFs to Gaussian Splats, and Back

 This is the implementation of [From NeRFs to Gaussian Splats, and Back](https://arxiv.org/abs/2405.09717); An efficient procedure to convert back and forth between NeRF and GS, and thereby get the best of both approaches.
 New dataset in the paper can be downloaded from [this google drive link](https://drive.google.com/drive/folders/1xvbONL4EVgHxaHMsV101455l_jNgyaUM?usp=sharing).
+The official code can be found [here](https://github.com/grasp-lyrl/NeRFtoGSandBack).

 <video id="teaser" muted autoplay playsinline loop controls width="100%">
     <source id="mp4" src="https://github.com/grasp-lyrl/NeRFtoGSandBack/blob/main/assets/Giannini_demo_compressed.mp4" type="video/mp4">